dqops/dqo/docs/client/index.md

 call_result = await get_all_connections.asyncio(
     client=dqops_client
 )

 ```

 ### **Python auth sync client**
 This connecting method uses the synchronous interface offered by the authorized Python client.

-Authorized client, along with each request, sends an API Key as a `Bearer` token in the `Authorization` header.
+Authorized client, along each request, sends an API Key as a `Bearer` token in the `Authorization` header.
-If you have not already, go [here to generate your API Key](#getting-the-personal-api-key).
+If you haven't already, go [here](#getting-the-personal-api-key) to generate your API Key.

-Methods of the synchronous interface wait until a response from the REST API is captured before the execution of the program will resume.
+Methods of the synchronous interface wait until a response from the REST API is captured before execution of the program will resume.

 ```python
 from dqops import client